jianfeiZhao/SQL_exercises/README.md

 WHERE deptno=30;

 ### 3. Basic SELECT structure
 SELECT
 FROM
 WHERE
 GROUP BY
 HAVING
 ORDER BY
 (SELECT and FORM clause are mandatory, all other clauses are optional and to be used as required by query result)

+SELECT DISTINCT job,deptno
+FROM emp
+ORDER BY deptno, job;

+SELECT ename, sal
+FROM emp
+ORDER BY 2 desc, 1;